(known Gouki in Japan) trained under Goutetsu along with his brother, Gouken.

 between friend and foe.
 Akuma believes he committed no transgression whatsoever.

 Also, with the exception of Gouken and Goutetsu, Akuma usually only fights

 those who challenge him instead of picking fights.

-means "Demon" in Japanese.
+means Devil or Demon in Japanese.
 The kanji on the back of his uniform is called

 "ten".
 It can mean "sky," "heaven," or "beyond human".
 Akuma also has a few

 alternate, more powerful incarnations of himself including: Shin

 Akuma.
 In addition, a powerful mech based on Akuma called "Zero

 Akuma" appears in the Capcom fighting game, Cyberbots.